udacity/create-your-own-adventure/english/marshmallow.md

 "Well- OK," you admit to yourself, "perhaps I do indulge in the occasional intoxicant!"

-You hear a small bird sound in the distance.
+You hear a tweeting bird sound in the distance.

 But it sounds like it might be coming out of speakers.